bitranox/fingerprint/README.rst

 After uninstalling and reinstalling the software, it still shows "Trial Period ended" - so this software is not completely uninstalling, leaving some files or registry entries behind.

 all programs are started from the commandline.
-Use <command> -h for showing the help with all commandline parameters.
+Use fp.exe [command] --help for showing the help with all commandline parameters.

-- STEP1 - create fingerprint on a clean system.
+STEP1: create fingerprint of drive c:\\ on a clean system: fp.exe files --fp_dir=c:\\ --f_output=c:\\fp_results\\fp_files_clean.csv

-  use "fingerprint.exe" with elevated rights (run as administrator) to create a fingerprint named "before-install".
-- STEP2 - create fingerprint after installing named "after-install"
-- STEP3 - create fingerprint after running the software (before expiration), named "run-ok", use procmon to log all system activity and save the log as csv file "procmon-run-ok.csv"
-- STEP4 - create fingerprint after running the software (after expiration), named "run-expired", use procmon to create "procmon-run-expired.csv"
-- STEP5 - create fingerprint after uninstalling the software, named "uninstall"
+STEP2: create fingerprint after installing, running and uninstalling the software: fp.exe files --fp_dir=c:\\ --f_output=c:\\fp_results\\fp_files_uninstalled.csv
-- STEP6 - create fingerprint after re-installing the software, named "reinstall", use procmon to create "procmon-reinstall.csv"
-- STEP7 - create fingerprint after run the software until expiration message named "reinstall-expired", use procmon to create "procmon-reinstall-expired.csv"
-- STEP8 - compare Snapshots and Filter Procmon Logs
-  use "fingerprint-diff.exe" to analyze the changes between different steps.

-In this particular case, create a diff between "before-install" and "uninstall" - the diff files will now state all system changes between the clean machine and the state after uninstalling the software.
+STEP3: create diff files.
+In that files all changes between clean and uninstalled state are stored: fp.exe files_diff --fp1=c:\\fp_results\\fp_files_uninstalled.csv --fp2=c:\\fp_results\fp_files_uninstalled.csv --f_output=c:\\fp_results\\files_changed.csv

-- STEP9 - Filter the differences with "fingerprint-filter.exe"

-Now filter the differences with the procmon logfile "procmon-reinstall-expired.csv" - so You will identify which of the remaining files or registry keys were accessed.
+STEP4: reinstall the software
+ use procmon to log all system activity and save the log as csv file "c:\\fp_results\\reinstall_procmon.csv"

+Filtering Procmon Logfiles and registry fingerprints will be explained soon, since it is in refractoring stage now.
+ If You are inpatient You might use the old Version 1.6 (from releases) .

 REMARKS
 -------

 You might record quite some noise - there is no filter to sort it out at the moment.
 On the other hand - I would hide exactly in the noise, so I left it

-Procmon Logfiles can get quite big - You might set some appropriate filters there.
+Procmon Logfiles can get quite big - You might set some appropriate filters there (for the processes or programs You examine).

 On my Windows 10 Machine from about 1.300.000 Registry Values some hundreds are not readable - just ignore those errors, its mostly device- or network drivers.
 I told Willi from python-registry about it, it might be fixed in the future.